lonelydev/learn-express/README.md

 As written in the comments in the app, invoking `next` method is optional.
 This is necessary when you want the control to flow through to the next function in the pipeline.

+## Serving HTML from serverside

+In the beginning we hardcoded our html within single backticks to do the rendering of the page.
+In the realworld this is a complete NO. You generally serve a page that is on the server.

+In order to do this in our app, we need to use something called a template engine.
+Node has plenty of template engines. some of the popular ones are:
+ - handlebared - very popular - nearly 7 million weekly downloads
+ - pug - 1 million downloads per week - Haml based, small learning curve
+ - ejs - 7 million plus downloads per week - js based - little to 0 learning curve.

+So in order to avoid learning anything additional, let us get started with ejs.
+`npm install ejs`